Legal Systems and Societies

 - Maori customary law, and the role of the Treaty of Waitangi in New Zealand law.

-- the main institutions, functions, processes and personnel in the New Zealand legal system, including the structure of government, civil and criminal proceedings, the courts, the legal profession and the legislative process.
+- the main sources of law (common, judicial, and international), as well as institutions, functions, processes and personnel in the New Zealand legal system, including the structure of government, civil and criminal proceedings, the courts, the legal profession and the legislative process.

 Error: Assessment components must add up to 100%

 At least one Assessment Component needs to be entered

 11 Sep 2020

 15 Oct 2020

 All law students are required to purchase, for use in all law papers, a copy of the New Zealand Law Style Guide, 3rd edition, Thomson Reuters (2018).
 This is written by Alice Coppard, Geoff McLay, Christopher Murray and Jonathan Orpin-Dowell.
 Copies of this should be available from the book shop, beneath the library.

 Ruru, J., K., Scott, P., & Webb, D., The New Zealand Legal System (6th ed) (Wellington: LexisNexis Butterworths, 2016).

 Webb, D., & Sanders, K., & Scott, P., The New Zealand Legal System (5th ed) (Wellington: LexisNexis Butterworths, 2010).